 Weld out of the plume.
 Use a tight fitting welding helmet to shield you from the plume.
 By opening doors, windows and other openings in a building's structure, fresh air can be added to an area to decrease the concentration of an airborne contaminant and eventually remove it.
 This type of ventilation is generally considered the least effective because there is no direct control of how the airborne contaminants will move through the work area.

-Natural dilution ventilation should not be used to ventilate confined spaces, an area that has a structural impediment to natural airflow, or when the airborne contaminant contains a carcinogenic substance, or other substance of high toxicity.
+Natural dilution ventilation should not be used to ventilate confined spaces in areas that have structural features that prevent or obstruct natural airflow, or when the airborne contaminant contains a carcinogenic substance, or other substance of high toxicity.
 See CSA W117.2 for specific guidance.